Crested Butte Backcountry Skiing

 Basic Crested Butte Backcountry Skiing Information

 There are more than two million acres of public land in Gunnison County.
-This means that it is relatively easy to access backcountry skiing terrain near Crested Butte, Mt.
-Crested Butte, Gunnison, Almont, Monarch Pass and the surrounding areas.
+This means that it is relatively easy to access backcountry skiing terrain near Crested Butte, Gunnison, Monarch Pass and the surrounding areas.
 Due to the abundance of skiable land, the Colorado backcountry here is rarely crowded.
-However, in 2020, the pandemic has changed everything—even skiing and snowboarding.
-More and more people are turning to outdoor recreation as a socially distant alternative to indoor activities.
-With that, we expect to see an increase in Crested Butte backcountry skiing traffic this winter.
+However, the pandemic has changed everything‚ even skiing and snowboarding.
+More and more people are turning to outdoor recreation.
+With that, we expect to see an increase in Crested Butte backcountry skiing traffic\.
 Having respect for the land and for other backcountry users will be more important than ever.

 Basic Crested Butte Snowmobiling Information